...

 Alcohol Addiction in Kentucky

-The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that in 2010, 25,428 people engaged in treatment for alcohol and drug abuse in the state of Kentucky.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that in 2010, 25,428 people in Kentucky engaged in treatment for alcohol and drug abuse.
+Of these individuals, 28.2% were seeking help specifically for opioid abuse and misuse.
+However, alcohol addiction remained a significant concern, as alcohol was identified as the second most commonly abused substance in the state during that year.

 Signs & Symptoms of Alcoholism

-Drinking in moderation is described as two or fewer drinks per day for men, and one or fewer for women.
-The U.S. Dietary Guidelines state that drinking less when possible is better.
+To avoid these risks, it’s important to understand what constitutes responsible consumption.
+Drinking in moderation is generally defined as two or fewer standard drinks per day for men and one or fewer for women.
+The U.S. Dietary Guidelines for Americans emphasize that for overall health, drinking less is always the better choice, as even moderate drinking can carry risks, including the potential for dependency and eventual alcohol addiction.

 DSC07096 scaled